Updated January 2023

 The Biden administration has decided against developing a new nuclear-armed sea-launched cruise missile (SLCM-N) and its associated warhead.
 In FY23 budget documents, the Navy stated that “the program was cost prohibitive and the acquisition schedule would have delivered capability late to need.”
 Despite the Navy’s opposition and concerns the SLCM would negatively affect readiness, both the FY23 defense authorization and appropriations bills included $45 million in funding for the SLCM-N and its associated warhead, the W80-4 ALT.

 In 1991, President George H.W.
-Bush ordered all nuclear-armed Tomahawk Land Attack Missiles, a kind of SLCM-N, removed from U.S. submarines and placed in storage.
+Bush ordered all nuclear-armed Tomahawk Land Attack Missiles removed from U.S. submarines and placed in storage.
 In 2010, the Obama administration declared the missiles a redundant capability and retired them.
 The Trump administration’s 2018 Nuclear Posture Review called for the development of a new SLCM-N to fill a theoretical gap in the U.S. arsenal for a low-yield nuclear response despite repeated DoD assurances that U.S. deterrence remained effective without SLCM.
 The Congressional Budget Office estimates a new SLCM-N will cost at least $10 billion through 2031.
 That total does not include production costs after 2031, retrofitting submarines and surface ships to carry the weapon, or other operational or security costs, which officials have hinted could lead to a total cost of up to $30 billion.

 Unwanted, Costly and Redundant